yanivkrol/git-training/local.md

 ---

+## `git branch`

+Shows branches (local only by default)

+Options:

+- `-m <new-name>` - Rename branch
+- `-d <branches...>` - Deletes merges branches (merged into current branch)
+- `-D <branches...>` - Like `-d` but "forced", deletes unmerged branches too

+---

+## `git add <files> <directories>`

+Stages specified files nad directories.

+Tips and tricks:

+- Staged changes using the Jetbrains commit window will be actually staged (as opposed to the regular commit window).
+This lets us easily stage **specific lines**

+---

+## `git commit`

+Captures a snapshot of the project's currently staged changes.

+Options:

+- `-m` - Specify a message (`git commit -m "my message"`)
+- `-a` - Commit all modified files (automatic staging)
+- `--amend` - Adds the changes to the last commit, also editing the commit message.
+If used without changes, only edits the message. `--no-edit` Can be added.
+  After an amend, the commit hash changes, which means you'll have to `push -f` (Assuming original branch is on remote)
+- `--squash <hash>` - Creates a commit that will later be "squashed" together with the commit specified, merging their changes and their messages
+- `--fixup <hash>` - Same as `squash` but using the specified commit's message instead of merging them.
+This will be in greater use than `squash`

+---

+## `git commit`

+Tips and tricks:

+- `git commit -a --amend --no-edit` - quickly add a missing semi colon, or any other changes for which there's no reason to create a new commit
+- `git commit -a --amend --no-edit && git push -f` - Same as above but when you've already pushed (for example build failed because of missing colon)

+---

 ## `git reset <hash>`

 Change the HEAD of the branch to be the specified commit, all "lost" changes will be unstaged